 How we live with stress and the impacts of high cortisol varies depending on our biology as well as our life experiences.
 First-responders are in their own league, closely shared with those who have had combat experience.
 Many first-responders are also former veterans or on active duty like national guard, bringing their valuable combat and situational awareness experience into their occupations as police officers, firefighters and medics.

-How does The Rebalance System™ – the trifecta of Energize + Relax and Dream Catcher – help first responders who are feeling the effects of the high cortisol levels that come with occupation?
-This is one police officer's story after a month of taking The Rebalance System for Men.
+How does The Testosterone System™ help first responders who are feeling the effects of the high cortisol levels that come with occupation?
+This is one police officer's story after a month of taking The Testosterone System.

 Bryan K, Age 48